 📎 How do we calculate the monthly cost of living

-Say hi to Anna, our fictive nomad who wants to travel to Asia on a monthly budget of 1,200 Euro.
+Say hi to Anna, our fictive nomad who wants to travel to Asia on a monthly budget of €1,200.

 🇹🇭 Chiang Mai in Thailand

 A nomads' favorite in the northern mountains of Thailand.
-Chiang Mai is a wonderful place to spend a month in, especially from October to January, the time before the burning season.
-You can find 1-bedroom apartments for around 500 Euro a month, and the price might go down in the low season.
+Chiang Mai is a wonderful place to spend a month, especially from October to January, just before the start of the burning season.
+You can find 1-bedroom apartments for around €500 a month, and the price may decrease during the low season.

 #1 Chiang Mai in Thailand

-Getting around Chiang Mai, it is possible to rent a bicycle for 50 Euro or a scooter for 70 Euro a month.
-Another alternative is by using the public Songthaew, the iconic red pickup trucks that bring you close to the desired destination.
-To sum it up, it should be possible to live for under 1,000 Euro a month in Chiang Mai including gym membership, and restaurant visits.
+In Chiang Mai, you can rent a bicycle for €50 or a scooter for €70 per month.
+Another alternative is using the public Songthaew, the iconic red pickup trucks that bring you close to the desired destination.
+To sum it up, it should be possible to live for under €1,000 a month in Chiang Mai, including gym membership and restaurant visits.

-If you have the money for a coworking space, check out Punspace which comes with 3 locations, a nice international and local community as well as events such as communal lunches and workshops.
-The monthly membership is 70 Euro.
+If you have the money for a coworking space, check out Punspace, which offers three locations, a friendly international and local community, and events such as communal lunches and workshops.
+The monthly membership is €70.

 💡